What Is the Difference between Monofacial and Bifacial Solar Panels?

 Takeaways:

-● The electricity generated by bifacial solar modules is 5%-30% higher than conventional single-sided module
+● The electricity generated by bifacial solar modules is 5%-30% higher than conventional single-sided modules.
+The precise magnitude of additional energy generated depends on the environmental conditions surrounding the solar panels.

-● The power output from the rear-side of panel is different depends on the ground surface, such as grass, sand, comment, etc. You must consider the surface that you will install your bifacial solar panels on is reflective.
+● The power output from the rear side of the panel is different depending on the ground surface, such as grass, sand, comment, etc. You must consider the surface that you will install your bifacial solar panels on is reflective.

 ● The monofacial panel is easier to install because it is lighter and more flexible.